Canada Road Safety Week

 Tuesday, May 14 to Monday, May 20, 2019

 Starting on Tuesday, May 14, 2019, and running until Monday, May 20, 2019, the Toronto Police Service will participate in Canada Road Safety Week.

-Canada Road Safety Week is an annual collaborative effort by Canadian police services to target high-risk driving behaviour that puts pedestrians, cyclists, drivers, passengers and other vulnerable road-users at risk.
+Canada Road Safety Week is an annual collaborative effort by Canadian police services to target high risk driving behaviours that put pedestrians, cyclists, drivers, passengers and other vulnerable road users most at risk.

-This initiative is led by the Canadian Association of Chiefs of Police (CACP) and, more specifically, by the CACP’s Traffic Safety Committee.
-It is designed to increase public compliance with safe-driving measures to save lives and reduce injuries on our roads.
+This initiative is led by the Canadian Association of Chiefs of Police (CACP), and more specifically by the CACP’s Traffic Safety Committee.
+It is designed to increase public compliance with safe driving measures in order to save lives and reduce injuries on our roads.

-For more information on the City of Toronto – Vision Zero Road Safety Plan, click here.
+For more information on the City of Toronto – Vision Zero Road Safety Plan.